 Notes

-I used the homemade pandan juice (from all 3 rounds of blitzing) to make vegan kueh dadar for a friend- I'd love to hear how you used yours!
-Tag me on social media with your creations! (@greedygirlgourmet)
+I used this Homemade Pandan Juice to make vegan kueh dadar for a friend.
+I'd love to hear how you used yours!
+Tag me on social media (@greedygirlgourmet) with your creations!

 YL says